DevKiHyun/RDN-Tensorflow/README.md

 - test.py : Test the RDN model and show result images and psnr.
 - demo.py : Upscale a input image by RDN model.
 - util.py : Utility functions for this project.
-- log.txt : The log of training process.
 - model : The save files of the trained RDN.

 ## How to use